From Air Traffic Controller to Houston-Based Software Engineer

 I think my biggest takeaway was an ‘always learning mindset’.
 It helps teach you how to be a self-starter.
 The ‘always learning’ mindset is incredibly important for software engineers.
 I feel prepared for my career and ready to take on new challenges because of my training at Flatiron School.

-Disclaimer: The information in this blog is current as of 22 October 2018.
+Disclaimer: The information in this blog is current as of October 22, 2018.
 Current policies, offerings, procedures, and programs may differ.
-For up-to-date information visit FlatironSchool.com.